Follow our simple step-by-step plans to build the perfect wooden swing set for your backyard!

 The swing set was surprisingly inexpensive to build.
 It only cost about $200 total (not including the rope and seats) and I don’t think you could buy one that is this sturdy and pretty for that kind of investment.

-Now, I built both the classic swing seat and the baby swing seat for our swing set, but there are also great options available to purchase.
+Now, I built both the classic swing seat and the baby swing seat for our swing set, but there are also great options available to purchase, like these inexpensive wooden swings!

 get the look